 Prior to joining academia, Dean Ramji-Nogales practiced law as a Staff Attorney at the American Civil Liberties Union in New York and as an Associate at the international law firm Debevoise & Plimpton.
 She was previously awarded a Robert L. Bernstein Fellowship in International Human Rights to create a refugee law clinic at the University of the Witwatersrand in Johannesburg, South Africa.
 Dean Ramji-Nogales received a B.A. with highest honors from the University of California at Berkeley; a J.D., in 1999, from the Yale Law School; and an LL.M. with distinction from the Georgetown University Law Center.

-Dean Ramji-Nogales is a Senior Research Associate of the Refugee Law Initiative of the School for Advanced Studies at the University of London.
-She is a Counselor of the American Society of International Law, where she has also served on the Executive Council, was a founding co-chair of the Migration Law Interest Group, and helped to create the Interest Group Committee.
+Dean Ramji-Nogales is a Senior Research Associate of the Refugee Law Initiative of the School for Advanced Studies at the University of London; a Permanent Visiting Professor at MOBILE: The Danish National Research Foundation’s Center of Excellence for Global Mobility Law, University of Copenhagen Faculty of Law; and a member of the Advisory Board of the Migrant Rights Initiative at Cornell Law School.
+She is a member of the Board of Editors of the American Journal of International Law and a Counsellor of the American Society of International Law, where she has also served on the Executive Council, and was a founding co-chair of the Migration Law Interest Group.
 Dean Ramji-Nogales is an Immigration Editor at JOTWELL, and served as a founding editor of the IntLawGrrls blog from 2007 to 2018.